SalesCraft-Kyle-Na/posts/salesforce-platform-cache/README.md

 ### Limitations

 - When the cache partition limit is reached, keys are evicted until the cache is reduced to 100% capacity.
-Platform Cache uses a least recently used (LRU) algorithm to evict keys from the cache.
+Platform Cache uses least recently used (LRU) algorithm to evict keys from the cache.

 Edition | Cache Size
 --------| ----------